-Since 2005, the Foundation’s endowment fund has provided over $1,000,000 in support to Metro Christian Academy.
-The endowment fund makes an annual contribution to the school for tuition assistance, staff professional development, support of the Diagnostic Instruction Center, general operating expenses, as well as building and ground maintenance projects.
+Since 2005, the Foundation’s endowment fund has provided over $1.4M (approximately $125K per year) in support to Metro Christian Academy.
+The endowment fund makes an annual contribution to the school for tuition assistance, staff professional development, support of the Patriot Resource Center, general operating expenses, as well as building and ground maintenance projects.

 The Metro Christian Academy Foundation Board is made up of volunteer members who are current and past parents, alumni, and other business leaders in the community.
 Current Board Members are:

 Ken Etheredge, President

 Miriam Shaw, Secretary

 Tommy Campbell, Jay Condry, Matt Crook, Kim Dilley, Chris Hodges, Angie McCann (PTF Representative), Holly Meek, Allison Odom, Jeff Pinter, Jennifer Smith, Julie Vicena (TCEC Representative), Scott Williams (TCEC Representative)